An Iwahori-Whittaker model for the Satake category: Spherical vs. Iwahori--Whittaker

 the standard, resp.~costandard, $G_\scO$-equivariant perverse sheaf on $\Gr$ associated with $\lambda$.
 We will also denote by $\cJ_{!*}(\lambda,\bk)$ the image of any generator of the free rank-$1$ $\bk$-module

 If $\bk$ is a field then $\cJ_{!*}(\lambda,\bk)$ is a simple perverse sheaf, which is both the head of $\cJ_!(\lambda,\bk)$ and the socle of $\cJ_*(\lambda,\bk)$.

 Recall the notion of highest weight category, whose definition is spelled out e.g.~in~\cite[Definition~7.1]{riche-hab}.
-(These conditions are obvious extensions of those considered in~\cite[\S 3.2]{bgs}, which in turn are inspired by earlier work of Cline--Parshall--Scott~\cite{cps}.)
+(These conditions are obvious extensions of those considered in~\cite[\S 3.2]{bgs}, which were preceded by a related study in~\cite{cps}.)

 \begin{lem} Assume that $\bk$ is a field.
 The category $\Perv_{G_\scO}(\Gr, \bk)$ is a highest weight category with weight poset $(\bX^\vee_+, \preceq)$, standard objects $\{\cJ_!(\lambda,\bk) : \lambda \in \bX^\vee_+\}$, and costandard objects $\{\cJ_*(\lambda,\bk) : \lambda \in \bX^\vee_+\}$.
 Moreover, if $\mathrm{char}(\bk)=0$ then this category is semisimple. \end{lem}